pradheap/pradheap.github.io/_posts/2019-03-10-array-reverse.md

   return reversed(arr)
 ```

-To write our own method, we're going to swap elements from one end with the other end.
+To write our own method, we're going to swap elements from one end to the other.

 ```python
 def reverse_array_v1(arr):